IDAES/idaes-pse/docs/technical_specs/model_libraries/generic/property_models/water.rst

 guarantee the correct roots.

 The external property functions are written in C++ and complied such that they can be called by AMPL solvers.
-See the :ref:`idaes_installation` page for information about compiling these functions.
+See the `idaes_installation` page for information about compiling these functions.
 The external functions provide both first and second derivatives for all property function calls, however at phase transitions some of these functions may be non-smooth.